jun-jing/dockerizeRORPrerequisitePlusOrders/README.md

         1. make sure there is only one DockerizeROR running, because port is not dynamic
         2. when run command4.sh sometimes the chinese mirror would fail nokogiri gem, just try original mirrow.
     9. now you can access ip:30xx to check whether it is okay
+        1. If you are accessing the dev env, then you need to config DNS configuration like this:
+            a. file path:
+            /config/environments/development.rb"hmyse.top"
+            b. need code:
+            config.hosts << "hmyse.top"
     10. git push new create app to repo, and you can clone it to everywhere.
         1. about the order of first time push to git
             1. git remote add origin https://github.com/berxtjkl/RORTestTeam.git && \